intel-iot-devkit/Video-Analytics-OpenCV/tutorials/opencv/Python/README.md

 ### OpenCV DOG Image

 [Sample 08](sample_08/ocv_dog_img.py) is a program that overlays a **Digital On-Screen Graphic (DOG)** onto a still image.
 DOG is a form of digital watermarking routinely used on broadcast TV to show the TV channel logo.
-It can also be used on digital signage to watermark content.

 ### OpenCV DOG Video